 Location: Philadelphia, PA

-Community College of Philadelphia has three types of transfer agreements with Temple University: dual admissions, core-to-core and program-to-program.
+Community College of Philadelphia has two types of transfer agreements with Peirce College: dual admissions and program-to-program.
 To benefit from any of these agreements students must earn an appropriate associate degree before transfer.
 These agreements are not exclusive of one another and the agreements can complement one another.

-Temple University and Community College of Philadelphia have developed a dual admissions agreement.
-This agreement is designed to assist students who earn an appropriate associate degree to transfer to Temple University.
-Temple University guarantees admissions on the condition that students meet all the requirements.
+Peirce College and Community College of Philadelphia have developed a dual admissions agreement.
+This agreement is designed to assist students who earn an appropriate associate degree to transfer to Peirce College.
+Peirce College guarantees admissions on the condition that students meet all the requirements.

 Admissions into a particular major is not guaranteed.
 Upon transfer, students earn junior standing for matching majors.
 Support and financial incentives, including scholarship awards, are built-in to offer students the best opportunity for success.

-Students who do not qualify for dual admissions, are still eligible to transfer to Temple University.
+Students who do not qualify for dual admissions, are still eligible to transfer to Peirce College.
 Please review the list of approved programs below and visit with a Community College of Philadelphia academic advisor or counselor for further assistance.

-These are agreements in which an entire curriculum or program of study is accepted, so graduates of these specific associate degree programs transfer with advanced standing to a matching specific bachelor's degree program at Temple University.
+These are agreements in which an entire curriculum or program of study is accepted, so graduates of these specific associate degree programs transfer with advanced standing to a matching specific bachelor's degree program at Peirce College.

 Search for Programs